hpcleuven/VscDocumentation/source/compute/software/matlab_parallel_computing.rst

               >> p = parpool("Threads", 4) % 4 workers

-          Note that you do not need (and cannot use) a ``parallel.Cluster`` object to initialise a threads pool.
+          Note that you do not need to (and cannot) use a ``parallel.Cluster`` object to initialise a threads pool.

 Batch job
 *********